tldr-pages/tldr/pages/common/git-checkout.md

 `git checkout {{file_name}}`

-- Replace a file in the current folder with the version of it committed in a given branch:
+- Replace a file in the current directory with the version of it committed in a given branch:

 `git checkout {{branch_name}} -- {{file_name}}`